juma-h/cosmic-curse/README.md

 ```
-3. Run the file , [make sure you are in the correct path , where your file is, ]
+3. Run the file , [make sure you are in the correct path , where your file is ]

 > node fileTest.js